samrat-nath/samrat-nath.github.io/_pages/research.md

 - Proposed a periodic MDP-based online policy of battery charge scheduling for grid-connected photo-voltaic systems with the objective of minimizing the long-term energy cost purchased from the grid.

 ### Mobile Edge Computing:
-- Presented a Deep Reinforcement Learning- based approach for optimal computation offloading and resource allocation in multi-user multi-channel mobile edge computing (MEC) systems using Deep Deterministic Policy Gradient (DDPG) algorithm.
+- Presented a Deep Reinforcement Learning- based approach for optimal dynamic computation offloading and resource allocation in multi-user mobile edge computing (MEC) systems using Deep Deterministic Policy Gradient (DDPG) algorithm.

 ## Bangladesh University of Engineering and Technology (Mar 2013 – Jul 2014)